urbanopt/geojson-modelica-translator/_sources/developer_resources.rst.txt

 Each block type is a collection of models, e.g. the Loads includes time series and spawn models.
 A model in GMT refers to an abstracted Modelica model.
 It generates Modelica code (the Modelica model) and is used to define connections to other models.

 Each block type can "connect" (note this "connect" does not refer to Modelica's concept of "connect") to other specific block types.
 For example, you can connect a load to an ETS, but you cannot connect a load to a network.
+However, some models (i.e. 5G) have an ETS embedded in them.

 Each block type has a corresponding directory inside of :code:`geojson_modelica_translator/model_connectors`, which contains its different model types (e.g. for Loads it contains the Time Series model and others).